Your “OMG I Don’t Have a Summer Internship Yet” Game Plan

 Finally, devote your remaining time to developing some new additions to the skills section of your resume.
 Think of one or two things you’d like to know how to do—learning to code, figuring out a new software, or picking up a language—and then find resources to help you learn them.
 Go to the bookstore (or, better yet, the library) and find books on the subject.
 Or find a friend who’s an expert on the subject and offer to trade them a free meal once a week for their pointers and advice.

 The internet also has plenty of self-teaching aids.
-If programming is on your wish list, use the rest of summer to catch up on Code Year.
+If programming is on your wish list, use the rest of summer to catch up on Codecademy.
 If you’re hoping to add more software to your repertoire, Lynda.com has one of the most comprehensive collections of online tutorials around.
-See if your school has a membership, but even if it doesn’t, it may be worth shelling out $50 to gain access for the next two months.
+See if your school has a membership, but even if it doesn't, it may be worth shelling out $50 to gain access for the next two months.

 You may not have that one perfect internship, but you can still gain valuable skills and experience for your resume this summer, plus some cash, too.
 Sit down with your computer and a little creativity, and start making your game plan for the rest of this summer.